Pendant with Watch Components, Premo! Sculpey® Polymer Clay and Magic-Glos®

 Eye and Goggles of the Fish

 Using a dowel or wedge tool, make an indentation where the eye will go.

-Blend the metallic copper and green polymer clays to get a darker metallic copper mixture.
-Form a small round ball of clay approximately 1/4 inch in size then flatten the clay (similarly to a pancake).
+Using a mixture of the metallic copper and green polymer clays to get a darker metallic copper color, form a small round ball of clay approximately 1/4 inch in size then flatten the clay similarly to a pancake.
 Place the flattened clay over the hole.

 Make another indentation in the same spot after the clay has been added.